-The P89LPC9401 provides several user-selectable oscillator options in generating the CPU clock.
+The P89LPC9402 provides several user-selectable oscillator options in generating the CPU clock.
 This allows optimization for a range of needs from high precision to lowest possible cost.
 These options are configured when the flash is programmed and include an on-chip watchdog oscillator, an on-chip RC oscillator, an oscillator using an external crystal, or an external clock source.
-The crystal oscillator can be optimized for low, medium, or high frequency crystals covering a range from 20 kHz to 18 MHz.